flux-framework/flux-operator/docs/development/developer-guide.md

 requires system libraries, and thus would be annoying to add as a dependency.

-These criteria are taken from the [flux-sched](https://github.com/flux-framework/flux-sched/blob/master/src/test/docker/focal/Dockerfile) base image [availble on Docker hub](https://hub.docker.com/r/fluxrm/flux-sched) as `fluxrm/flux-sched:focal`, and we strongly suggest you use this for your base container to make development easier!
+These criteria are taken from the [flux-sched](https://github.com/flux-framework/flux-sched/blob/master/src/test/docker/focal/Dockerfile) base image [available on Docker hub](https://hub.docker.com/r/fluxrm/flux-sched) as `fluxrm/flux-sched:focal`, and we strongly suggest you use this for your base container to make development easier!
 If you intend to use the [Flux RESTful API](https://github.com/flux-framework/flux-restful-api) to interact with your cluster, ensure that flux (python bindings) are on the path, along with